samindaa/RLLib/README.md

  `Helicopter`
 `Continuous Grid World`
 * Optimization:
- Optimized for very fast duty cycles (e.g., with culling traces, RLLib has been tested on the Robocup 3D simulator, and on the NAO V4  (cognition thread)).
+ Optimized for very fast duty cycles (e.g., with culling traces, RLLib has been tested on `the Robocup 3D simulator agent`, and on `the NAO V4  (cognition thread)`).
 * Usage:
  The algorithm usage is very much similar to RLPark, therefore, swift learning curve.
 * Examples: